Languages of Algeria: French

 The CIA World Factbook states that French is a lingua franca of Algeria.
 The Permanent Committee on Geographical Names for British Official Use (PCGN) states "In reality, French is the lingua franca of Algeria", and that despite government efforts to remove French, it has never ceased being the lingua franca.
 Algeria is the second largest Francophone country in the world in terms of speakers.
-In 2008, 11.2 million Algerians (33%) could read and write in French.
+In 2022, 14.9 million Algerians, or 33% of the population were classified as Francophone by the Organisation internationale de la Francophonie.

 The 1963 and 1976 constitutions do not mention Berber and French.
 The PCGN stated "official attitudes towards both Berber and French have been largely negative".
 French and Berber are the two languages commonly used in the Kabylie region.

 French is a part of the standard school curriculum, and is widely understood (18 million Algerians can write and read French, which is 50% of the population, and the figure is higher if those who can only speak and understand it are included; Ethnologue estimates indicate that 10 200 people in Algeria speak it as their native language, mostly pied-noirs who stayed behind and people raised in French-speaking households.)
 Some two-thirds of Algerians have a "fairly broad" grasp of French, and half speak it as a second language.
 French is widely used in media and commerce.
 French is widely used and spoken in everyday life in Algeria's larger cities, in diglossic combination with Algerian Arabic.
 Malika Rebai Mammri, author of "The Syndrome of the French Language in Algeria," said "French continues to be the dominant language in business and professional circles" and that "certain aspects of formal education and research are still carried in the French language and a great part of the economic and industrial sectors and press still use French extensively."